jezdez/conda-tempo/track-b-transaction.md

 only during package building / conversion / introspection, not during installs.

+#### @dholth subinterpreter note

+[test_extract_subinterp.py](https://github.com/dholth/conda/blob/857a0447baf6f1f8709d5ccf7dec159e391b9cf3/tests/test_extract_subinterp.py) shows that we do run into Python GIL limits when extracting `.conda`.
+It requires the [compression.zstd branch of conda-package-streaming](https://github.com/conda/conda-package-streaming/tree/pyzstd-compression) because the zstandard extension doesn't run in subinterpreters.
+On OSX we can get value from 3-6 interpreters which each have their own GIL.

+When extracting `.tar.bz2` we are able to get benefit from threads because more work happens in the bzip2 module which drops GIL, but a typical conda user probably only uses `.conda` packages now.

 #### Unpacking speedups: the full picture

 Single-package extract cProfile (3 real scientific-Python .conda